aadidevopspro/azure-iot-platform-dotnet/.github/README.md

 ![IoT Platform Architecture](./img/architecture.png)

 # Development
-See [here](../docs/DEVELOPMENT.md) for detailed instructions on getting setup for development.
+See [here](../docs/DEVELOPMENT.md) for detailed instructions on getting setup for development...

 # Attribution
 Microsoft graciously provided an IoT Accelerator that we based this code upon: